 Born in January 1871 in Slatington, a small east central Pennsylvania town in Lehigh County, Hollenbach was the son of a Civil War veteran.
 He was educated in the public schools of Slatington, likely a one-room school house.
 We may speculate that he early had experience with the elaborate harnessing, driving and care of horses.
 At an early age Ben ended his book learning to find work.
 At the age of 17 in 1888 he arrived in Reading, Pennsylvania.
 There he was hired as a driver by George W. Hughes.
 With a partner Hughes had started a wholesale liquor dealership in 1869, located at 805 Penn Street, a major thoroughfare shown here in an early post card view.
 He became the sole owner of the business in 1877.

 Hughes obviously saw potential in the young Hollenbach as someone who handled his responsibilities with a maturity that belied his age.
 Before long he brought the youth into the store as a clerk.
 Two years later Hughes died and his son-in-law R. H. Jones took over management of the firm.
 Not long after, however, Jones also died.
 Hughes’ widow was left with a business to run and she turned to the trusted clerk.
 Still in his early 20’s, Ben Hollenbach took over running the firm.
 For four years he managed the liquor dealership for the widow under Hughes name.
-As the company prospered Ben saved his money and in 1900, with a partner, he bought her out and became the co-owner and senior partner of the company.
+As the company prospered Ben saved his money and in 1900, with a partner, he bought out the widow and became the co-owner and senior partner of the company.

 His partner was Howard Dietrich, a Reading druggist and businessman.
 One year older than Hollenbach, Dietrich was was from an established Pennsylvania family, married with five children, four sons and a daughter.
 By this time Hollenbach also had married.
 His wife was the former Carrie Sieger of Shoemakersville in Berks County.
 They had one child, Florence, born in 1894.